rartino/ENVISIoN/README.md

 sudo ln -s /opt/cmake/bin/cmake /usr/local/bin/cmake
 ```

-Verify that Qt was installed  by running `qmake -version`

 Install Qt5.
 ENVISIoN is tested using version Qt 5.12.2 but should work on any Qt after 5.6.1.
 ```
 wget http://download.qt.io/official_releases/qt/5.12/5.12.2/qt-opensource-linux-x64-5.12.2.run